petkaantonov/jQuery-slider/README.md

 	<div id="target"></div>
 	<input data-slider="#target" data-min="1" data-max="100" data-step="1">

 The element only needs a `data-slider` attribute for it to be picked up.
 The value is used as a jQuery selector to find the element where the slider will be rendered.

-Note dynamically created elements need to be called manually with js.
+**Note**: dynamically created elements need to be called manually with js.
+You may also call `$.fn.slider.refresh()` at any point to instantiate any uninitialized `data-slider` inputs.
+It is automatically called once on DOM ready event which makes the data API work.

 The disabled attribute of an input is automatically used to disable a slider.
 A slider will automatically be vertically oriented if its dimensions suggest so (height > width).

 See demo.html for better overview and tips for more advanced use.